-Cornell’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 60.5%%.
-This number is over 20 points lower than Harvard but higher than many other selective universities.
-For comparison, elite schools such as Caltech, UCLA, Washington University in St. Louis, UVA, and USC all have yield rates under 50%.
+Cornell’s overall Class of 2026 yield rate was 68%.
+This number is significantly lower than Harvard, but higher than many other selective universities.
+For comparison, elite schools such as Caltech, UCLA, Washington University in St. Louis, UVA, and USC all have yield rates around or under 50%.

 Tips for Applying to Cornell

-If you plan on joining the almost 50,000 Big Red hopefuls for the next admissions cycle, you should know the following:
+If you plan on joining the 70,000ish Big Red hopefuls for the next admissions cycle, you should know the following:

-Cornell only schedules formal, evaluative interviews for applicants to the Architecture or Hotel Administration programs.
-Informational interviews can be arranged with local Cornell alumni who meet with 21,000 additional applicants each year.
+- Cornell only schedules formal, evaluative interviews for applicants to the Architecture or Hotel Administration programs.
+Local Cornell alumni meet with 21,000 additional applicants each year for informational interviews.
 For advice on what types of questions you should be prepared to answer/ask, visit our blog—College Interview Tips.

-Make sure to dedicate sufficient time and effort to the supplemental essay required by Cornell.
-In the 2019-20 cycle, they are as follows:
+- Make sure to dedicate sufficient time and effort to the supplemental essay required by Cornell.
+In the 2022-23 cycle, they were as follows: